-4. Performance – Kotlin offers its users with the plethora of advantages such as high-speed animation, the same language for both high and back end needs and a lot more.
+4. Performance – Kotlin offers its users a plethora of advantages such as high-speed animation, the same language for both high and back-end needs, and a lot more.
 But when we compare it with Flutter, it surely lags.
 Flutter is known for its hot reload functionality, thus, making it users to change easily and accordingly.

 Both of the cross platforms are reliable and provide the feature to reduce the overall time.
 And, due to their unique advantages both of them are giving a huge competition to each other.